cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 dbConnection.end();
 ~~~
 ###Using with PHP
 PHP cURL is the easiest way to make HTTP requests via QuotaGuard Static.
-This example assumes that you have set the QUOTAGUARDSTATIC_URL environment variable which is automatically set for you when you provision the add-on.
+This example assumes that you have set the QUOTAGUARDSTATIC_URL environment variable which is automatically set for you when you provision the Add-On.

 The IP address printed on screen will be one of your two static IP addresses, run it a couple of times and you’ll probably see the other one too